originalphoenix/I-Want-My-MTV/README.md

 - Most Played (add play count on playlist_load)

 Genres Page
-- If someone clicks on a genre tag show that as active and populate results from other page (could be anywhere)
-- Pagination

 Profile Page
 - FAVORITES I DON'T KNOW HOW TO DO THIS HECK
-- Get length of playlists with the same author name and show it in the created
 - Fix the Create Playlist Card (needs to look less like crap)
-- Hook up the Settings Form

 Create Playlist Page
 - Save needs to return playlistID and redirect user to the new playlist